What's Your Biggest Weakness? It's the classic answer to that difficult interview question...'what's your biggest…

 They’re qualities in someone who wants everyone around them to be happy.

 Do you always want to please people?

-When your own self confidence and security is based on validation from others you may find that you enjoy spending time with people who require a lot of help or who are very controlling.
-In some cases you may find yourself trapped in destructive or co-dependant relationships where you lose all control over your own wellbeing and become susceptible to stress, low self-esteem and anxiety.
+Firstly ask yourself, is your security based on validation from others?
+Moreover, are you spending time with people needing a lot of help?
+Or who are overly controlling.
+In some cases are you feeling trapped in destructive or co-dependant relationships?
+In short, are you losing control over your own wellbeing?
+As well as experiencing stress, low self-esteem and anxiety.

 People Pleaser Traits

 Do you recognise any of the following behaviours?

 - Are you finding it difficult to say no?

 - Do you hate the idea of anyone not liking you?

 - It’s hard for you to speak your mind